 Their ease of accessing indoor areas leads to a frequent need for palm rat pest control measures, especially in the southern part of the United States.
 Since these rats spend most of their time in trees feeding, it gives them easy access to leap onto your roof.

 Roof rat droppings are dark banana-shaped pellets.
 They are usually about a ½ inch long.

 How do you control a roof rat infestation?

 Since these rats are excellent climbers, make sure to pay special attention to the roof of your home where you can seal any potential entryways.
 Using concrete, steel wool, or metal will help keep them out in the first place.
 Remove any vines or ivy that may be covering your home.
 This will make it more difficult for these rats to climb and enter the structure.

 Eliminating their food sources is also key, so storing your snacks in airtight containers will not only help you keep your food fresh, but it will also discourage them from raiding your cabinets.
 It also helps to trim your shrubbery and trees.
 This removes potential shelters for the rats, further discouraging nesting.

 Frightening them away with sound devices may work for a short period of time.
 However, these rats easily adapt to their surroundings, so they will grow accustomed to the noise and eventually return.
 The same is true for visual repellents.
 If your palm rat problem becomes severe, contact a professional pest control company that will have access to a wider variety of solutions.

-A pest management professional has the education, equipment and skills necessary to effectively address a palm rat problem.
-Finding and treating the palm rats can be challenging, especially if it is a big infestation and they have nested deep within your home.
+A pest management professional has the education, equipment and skills necessary for getting rid of roof rats.
+Finding and treating the roof rats can be challenging, especially if it is a big infestation and they have nested deep within your home.
 A pest management professional has the expertise to identify the pest problem and determine the best possible solution to resolve the palm rat infestation.